LadipoSanni/nkwadoma-BE/README.md

 - Ensure Docker is running on your machine type the command: docker ps in your terminal and press enter. if docker is running you should see this in your terminal CONTAINER ID   IMAGE     COMMAND   CREATED   STATUS    PORTS     NAMES
-- Authenticate docker: Navigate to the project root folder in your terminal and run this command: aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin 357586184453.dkr.ecr.us-east-1.amazonaws.com

 - For Mac OS
   - Download Docker Desktop from this link: https://docs.docker.com/desktop/setup/install/mac-install/
   - Install Docker: Open the downloaded .dmg file and drag Docker to the Applications folder.
   - Start Docker from Applications
   - Verify successful installation: docker --version docker-compose --version
-  - Authenticate docker: Navigate to the project root folder in your terminal and run this command: aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin 357586184453.dkr.ecr.us-east-1.amazonaws.com